catocity/cs232/README.md

 # Comparing Text Generating Models

 ## Background
 This project explores whether algorithms can be creative when learning, based on knowledge from music lyrics.
-The goal is to use an existing language model to generate song lyrics given a user’s input of genre, year, and/or artist, then evaluate the computer generated lyrics.

-The model we chose to use to generate lyrics is a recurrent neural network using Tensorflow, created by Spiglerg (link below).
-For the evaluation, we used a text comparison tool created by Alimony (link below).
+The goal is to compare the performances of two language models: one that uses a Markov Chain and a second that uses a Recurrent Neural Network (RNN).
+For each model, song lyrics will be generated given a user’s input of genre, year, and/or artist.
+Performance will be evaluated using two scores.
+The first will be a comparison of similarities between the training data and the generated songs using a text comparison tool created by Alimony (see link below).
+The second will be a variation of the Turing test, in which human subjects will be shown lyrics and asked whether or not they think the lyrics were created by a human or a machine.

 ## Motivation
 We would like to better understand how machines generate text and how to recognize machine-generated text in real life.
 Furthermore, we are exploring bigger questions, like: